ATP adenylyltransferase

-Thus, the two substrates of this enzyme are ADP and ATP, whereas its two products are phosphate and P1,P4-bis(5'-adenosyl) tetraphosphate.
+The enzyme characterised from Saccharomyces cerevisiae and Myxococcus xanthus combines adenosine triphosphate and adenosine triphosphate to give Ap4A, with orthophosphate (P_{i}) as a byproduct.
+Ap4A has been suggested to be an alarmone, a compound produced when an organism is damaged or exposed to heat stress.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is ADP:ATP adenylyltransferase.
 Other names in common use include bis(5'-nucleosyl)-tetraphosphate phosphorylase (NDP-forming), diadenosinetetraphosphate alphabeta-phosphorylase, adenine triphosphate adenylyltransferase, diadenosine 5',5'"-P1,P4-tetraphosphate alphabeta-phosphorylase, (ADP-forming), and dinucleoside oligophosphate alphabeta-phosphorylase.
-This enzyme participates in purine metabolism.